Karthi-AiDs/Exp-2/README.md

 To design and develop a Library Management System using Software Engineering principles and to understand the various phases of software development such as requirement analysis, design, implementation, and testing.

 ## SRS (Procedure):
+1. Study the system requirements and understand the working of the Library Management System.

+2. Identify the main actors, entities, and processes involved in the system.

+3. Define the relationships and interactions among different system components.

+4. Select suitable UML diagrams to represent system behavior and structure.

+5. Draw the diagrams using standard UML notations in a modeling tool like StarUML or draw.io.

+6. Review and verify the diagrams for correctness and completeness.

 ## DIAGRAMS: